 How will I be taught?

-As a student in the Faculty of Arts & Humanities, you will be taught in the following ways:
+As a student in the Faculty of Arts & Humanities, you will be taught in a variety of ways:

-For more information on how to access and use KEATS please see the College E-Learning Service pages on the College website.
+For more information on how to access and use KEATS please see the College E-Learning Service pages (link to E-learning webpages).
 You can also log on here: http://keats.kcl.ac.uk/

 Lectures are intended to provide guidance, stimulation, and orientation about a topic, as well as transmitting factual information.
 You should take systematic notes to remind you of their content.